idNoRD/ansible-listmonk/README.md

 sudo /opt/ansible-for-listmonk/bin/pip install --upgrade pip sudo /opt/ansible-for-listmonk/bin/pip install ansible

+# Please READ OPTION 1 and OPTION 2 carefully
+# HERE you can comment all "role install" commands if you are using OPTION 2 (Instead of downloading the role from Github repo everytime you can sync folders between your local source and the VM)
-# HERE you can change the script to download the role from your custom branch
+# HERE you can change the script to download the role from your custom branch if you are using OPTION 1
+# If you don't change anything here this script will download published role from Ansible Galaxy which won't contain your custom changes
 /opt/ansible-for-listmonk/bin/ansible-galaxy role install idNoRD.listmonk --force
 # /opt/ansible-for-listmonk/bin/ansible-galaxy role install git+https://github.com/idNoRD/ansible-listmonk.git,feature/234_qwer_v26 --force